khcarlso/mirth/README.md

 # Getting started with MirthConnect
 After docker-compose has done its thing, navitage to http://localhost:8080 in a browser.
 Once the page loads, click on the admin button to download the .jnlp file and run it from your desktop.
+The default username/password is admin/admin.
 You're in!

 MirthConnect documentation is avialable here: http://www.mirthcorp.com/community/wiki/display/mirth/Getting+Started+Guide